Vinny-Bass/keep-going/web/backend/ex02/Readme.md

-# EX01 - Starting with API's
+# EX02 - Starting with data manipulation

-<b>Goal</b>: In any language, create a file that runs a server on the 3000 port, this server should have a route as following `/batman`, and should be able to receive a GET request and return data on data.json file located on this repo.
+<b>Goal</b>: In any language, create a file that runs a server on the 3000 port, this server should have a route as following `/batman`, and should be able to receive a GET request and return data on the `data.json` file located on this repo.

 <b>How to test</b>: